 Online Bachelors Degree in Marketing Programs: Essentials

-Typically a 4-year career-focused undergraduate program, an Online Bachelor Degree in Marketing program covers general business practices and marketing methods as well as strategic product development.
+Typically a 4-year career-focused undergraduate program, an Online Bachelor Degree in Marketing program covers general business practices and marketing methods as well as sales or strategic product development.
 The typical prerequisite for enrollment is a High School Diploma or GED.
-Some programs include fieldwork or an internship in addition to web-based classroom learning.
+Some degree programs include fieldwork or an internship in addition to web-based classroom learning.
 A capstone project may be required to complete the degree.

 DID YOU KNOW?

 56% of Marketing Managers have a Bachelor’s degree.[ii]Click To Tweet!

 About Online Learning

 If you are new to the idea of online marketing degree programs, don’t let the ‘online’ component fool you into this is the ‘easy way out’.
 Distance-learning is mainstream given that many students may already be out in the workplace or just may not be able to relocate near an accredited program.

 While each school may have a different format, or offer distinct courses, there are a few features of web-based programs to know about that may help you with your selection.